insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Most standard home insurance policies cover accidental kitchen fires.
-If a fire breaks out in your kitchen and damages your home or belongings, your home insurance policy will cover the cost of some of the repairs or replacements.
+Standard home insurance policies cover accidental kitchen fires.
+If a fire breaks out in your kitchen and damages your home or belongings, your home insurance policy will cover the cost of repairs.

 How does homeowners insurance cover fire damage?